 DUSKY (BLUE) GROUSE

 The Department would like to better survey blue grouse hunter participation and success.
-To do this we are asking grouse hunters to provide an address or email to the Small Game Program Manager so that they can be surveyed directly after the end of the season.
-This may be done by sending an email to: email@example.com through regular mail to the Department’s main office: attention Terrestrial Branch.
+To do this, we are asking grouse hunters to provide an address or email to the Small Game Program Manager so that they can be surveyed directly after the end of the season.
+This may be done by sending an email to email@example.com or through regular mail to the Department’s main office: attention Terrestrial Branch.
 If you’re hunting early season archery elk in areas where we might have dusky grouse, you may receive a questionnaire asking you to report grouse observations.
 Please take a moment to fill in that survey to help us gather information on some of our dusky grouse populations.

 The Department would like to better survey chukar hunter participation and success.
 To do this, we are asking chukar hunters to provide an address or email to the Small Game Program Manager so that they can be surveyed directly after the end of the season.
 This may be done by sending an email to firstname.lastname@example.org or through regular mail to the Department’s main office: attention Terrestrial Branch.